-This website was launched in May 2016 and will be updated with approximately 100 women, hundreds of images, and dozens of monologues as time and funding allows.
+This website will be updated with approximately 100 women, hundreds of images, and dozens of monologues as time and funding allows.
 Continue reading below...

 I am a photographer who took on this project partly to encourage young adults to mentally walk a mile in the shoes of those who are caught in the undertow of addiction.
 Through learning how these women became involved with hard drugs, teenagers (and adults) can anticipate similar scenarios in which they may someday find themselves and better imagine the potential outcomes of their actions.
 This is true interdiction at the root of the problem — the mind.